NV Innovation Gateway

 - Open data and FAIR

-- Keep in mind when capturing outputs under collaboration
+- When capturing outputs under collaboration, consider:

-- Knowledge mobilisation and transfer
+- Knowledge mobilization and transfer

 - Identify technology outputs and engage with TTO under notification obligation